-Let’s say you’re about to meet an important new client.
-You select a carefully designed outfit, groom your hair, and tuck your paperwork into a good satchel.
+Okay, let’s say you’re about to meet an important new client for the first time.
+You select a carefully designed outfit, groom your hair, and tuck your paperwork into your most professional-looking satchel.
 You do all this because you know first impressions are important, right?
-You need to look the part so that a potential client has confidence in your abilities.
+You need to look the part so that a potential client has confidence in you and your abilities.

 Identifying your targets and value props